Half Marathon fly-by

 This new and faster route reduces the underpasses by 60%, and the infamous hill at Mile 24 has been removed from the route altogether.
 Our new route has been a labour of love, and we are so proud to have created an event that will show off the best that Milton Keynes has to offer!

-I truly believe that with our 2016 MK Marathon route that we have created a truly spectacular running experience for our runners.
+We have managed to keep this amazing route ever since!
+I truly believe that our route offers a truly spectacular running experience for our runners.